Texas Early Childhood Leaders Jump Into Action in Response to COVID-19

 Urging the State to Act

-Additionally, through the coordination of Texans Care for Children, communities across Texas united to sign onto a letter to Congress requesting support for child care in the next COVID-19 relief package, detailing the importance of child care to support critical industries functioning at their best to help fight the spread of COVID-19.
+Additionally, through the coordination of Texans Care for Children, communities across Texas signed onto a letter to Congress requesting support for child care in the next COVID-19 relief package, detailing the importance of child care to support critical industries functioning at their best to help fight the spread of COVID-19.
 This letter requested that members of the Texas Congressional Delegation:

 Sharing Knowledge and Resources